ChubieMirembe/RTG/Week_5/lab_book.md

 This step showed me that lighting quality depends not only on shader formulas but also on correct spaces and data flow.
 Using the inverse-transpose for normals avoided skewed lighting when the model rotates, and performing the lighting in the vertex stage produced the expected faceted look because colors are interpolated across triangles.
 I also saw why we kept the richer UBO from Exercise 1: it already carries the transforms and light parameters needed here.
-With this foundation in place, I’m ready to move the lighting math to the fragment stage in the next exercise for smoother results.
+With this foundation in place, Iï¿½m ready to move the lighting math to the fragment stage in the next exercise for smoother results.

 ---